-In most cases, it is up to parents/carers to do their own research and navigate their way through the multiple options that are out there.
+In most cases, it is up to parents or carers to do their own research and navigate their way through the multiple available options.

-There are also some important things to consider straight away:
+When choosing an early intervention program for your child, there are some important things to consider straight away:

 - Does this therapy work?
-Is it proven to be effective?
+Has it been proven to be effective?

 - Will it work for us?
 Will the therapy suit our own family’s needs?

 Finding an early intervention program that works

 In 2012, the authors of the Australian Government Good Practice Guidelines noted:

 Only a small number of autism treatment programs have direct research evidence supporting their effectiveness, and there is continuing need for further research.
 Most interventions have not been evaluated adequately and many have not been evaluated at all.

 Several years later, the situation is unfortunately not a whole lot better.
 The following sections describe the best-researched early intervention programs for autism, to help you choose the best approach for your child.

 Until recently, families received limited early intervention funding through the Federal Government’s Helping Children with Autism (HCWA) package, which could be used to access services provided by HCWA-registered providers.
 Now, as the National Disability Insurance Scheme (NDIS) is rolled out throughout the country, most families are transitioning to this scheme.
 More information on the transition process is available on the Department of Social Services website (linked below).